 I’m happy to say that the boys were great.
 Everyone played responsibly, but more importantly, everyone had a blast!!!
 They would have stayed until the wee hours of the night playing like that which only tells me that I will be having a reunion get together at some point this summer.

 A few things that might help you out if you’re thinking of throwing your own Nerf party. . .

 - Have your guests bring their own guns if they have them but leave their bullets at home.
-It’s no fun trying to divide bullets so I just went ahead and bought a bunch so we didn’t have to worry about lost ones.
+It’s no fun trying to divide bullets so I just went ahead and bought a bunch from Amazon so we didn’t have to worry about lost ones.
 It made it so much easier.
 When the day was over, I sent each boy home with some extra bullets too.

 The boys actually didn’t lose too many and were great about making sure everyone had enough.
 Those Home Depot nail pockets were a lifesaver.